-The Governing Body and School Leadership Team are responsible for:
+The Governing Body and Trust Leadership Team are responsible for:

-- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' Policy for further information) - ensuring volunteers are appropriately supervised in school
+- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children. - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the Trust's 'Safer Recruitment' Policy for further information) - ensuring volunteers are appropriately supervised in school. - online safety (including strategic oversight of filtering and monitoring systems to support this)